-As a parent, you want the best for your child.
+As a parent in New Albany, Corydon, or Floyds Knobs, we know you want the best for your child.
 That includes healthy teeth and a pleasing smile.

 Choosing the Best Time for Treatment

 While the age that kids get braces may vary, orthodontic treatment most often begins between the ages of 9 and 14.
-Some orthodontic problems are easier to correct if they are treated early.
+Some orthodontic problems are easier to correct if they’re treated early.

-If Dr. Danielle Periago thinks your child will need treatment, he let you know when it will be best to begin treatment.
-This gives your orthodontist the best chance to:
+If Dr. Periago thinks your child will need treatment, she’ll let you know when it will be best to begin treatment.
+This gives our team the best chance to: